MarkHewitt76/monster-hunter/README.md

     The main reason, aside from consistency of style, for the almost exclusive use of buttons throughtout the site is to facilitate tab-and-enter keyboard navigation and operation, as well as most other assistive technologies.
 As the 'button' HTML element has built-in focus and activation properties, it can be accessed and activated almost as easily by keyboard, touchscreen, voice command, etc, as it can with a mouse or touchpad, without the need for 'keydown' event listeners or other extraneous code to give focus to interactive elements.

-    The button element also has a built-in focus effect which means that although all buttons on the site, for emphasis, have a hover effect with box shadow and a negative Y-axis transform, a similar focus effect was only necessary on those with a toggle function, as it would have been distracting otherwise.
+    The button element also has a built-in focus effect which means that although all buttons on the site, for emphasis, have a hover effect with box shadow and a negative Y-axis transform, a similar focus effect was only necessary on the 'Ready Your Weapons/Choose Your Weapons' button, as it would have been distracting otherwise.

     Also, as the entire website is only two pages wide and designed with fluid, intuitive navigation in mind, the use of anchor tags seemed unnecessary as all links on the site are internal.
 Hence, for consistency, buttons have been used as both page and 'hash' links via the JavaScript 'window.location.href' method, with a 'role = "link"' attribute added for ARIA compliance.
 Admittedly, this method does away with the ability to, for example, open a link in a new tab with a 'right-click' of the mouse, but it doesn't seem like that will be an issue on a website this small.